goalie-jay/cathode/README.md

 namespace OurNamespace ; this is for determining the namespace for files designed to be imported.
 It is ignored in the main file

-import( "conio" ) ; import is used like a function, but it is viewed as a keyword and is lowercase dim ourStruct = Struct( ) ; dim is a keyword for dimensioning variables
+import( "conio" ) ; import is used like a function, but it is viewed as a keyword and is lowercase dim ourStruct = Struct( ) ; dim is a keyword for dimensioning variables.
+It can be used with or without assignment; in this case ourStruct is being assigned a blank struct

 PrintLn( typeof( ourStruct ) ) ; outputs "struct". typeof is also a keyword used like a function